 Audit logs that record data writes are added.
 This feature negatively affects the write performance.
-Therefore, to enable this feature, you must submit a ticket.
-When you use audit logs to perform O&M, you can query the audit log records only in the background.
+Therefore, if you want to enable this feature, you must submit a ticket.
+When you perform O&M, you can query audit logs only in the background.

 V2.6.11 released on April 2, 2021

 api/query/mlast.
 The syntax of roffset is compatible with that of tupleOffset.
 The syntax of rlimit is compatible with that of tupleLimit.

 The issue related to the valid range of timestamps is fixed.

 The following issue is fixed: An error is reported when the metric that you want to query does not exist.

 The metrics storage usage and timeline usage for TSDB instances are added.
 This way, you can create alert rules for these metrics in the CloudMonitor console.